 What is open adoption and do you encourage it?

 The majority of independent/private adoptions are open to a certain degree – this is what often appeals to all parties involved.
 In most private adoptions, you speak with birth parents on the phone, text, and email and often meet in person, either before or soon after the birth of the child.
 The birth mother provides you with information about her social and medical history and you share a comfortable level of information with the birth mother.
 In this style of open adoption, adoptive parents may maintain confidentiality but still have a connection/relationship with the birth parents.

-Together, you determine the degree of openness post-birth with the birth parents.
-Some adoptive parents and birth parents have no contact after the custody of the child is transferred.
-Some adoptive parents agree to send pictures and updates of the child to the birth parents at scheduled intervals over time.
+Together, the adoptive parents and birth parents determine the degree of openness post-birth that will work for them.
+Some adoptive parents and birth parents have no contact after the custody of the child is transferred Some adoptive parents agree to send pictures and updates of the child to the birth parents at scheduled intervals over time.
 Some birth parents and adoptive parents maintain contact for years.
-It’s sometimes a matter of compromise as to what degree of post-birth communication is acceptable to all parties.
-We do encourage open adoption at whatever level of communication you and the birth parents agree to as a group.
+It isa matter of discussion and compromise as to what degree of post-birth communication is acceptable to all parties.
+We do encourage open adoption at whatever level of communication the adoptive family and the birth parents agree to as a group.

 How long will it take to adopt a child?